ThalesGroup/secure-ml/README.md

 This project is licensed under the Creative Commons Attribution-NoDerivs 4.0 International (CC BY-ND 4.0) License.
 You can view the full license text [here](https://creativecommons.org/licenses/by-nd/4.0/legalcode).

-If you need assistance or have a question, please contact [Viswanath S Chirravuri](https://www.linkedin.com/in/chviswanath/)

 ## Project Contacts

 For further information or to contribute to this project, you can reach out to the following contacts: